 Biodiesel produced from feedstocks including but not limited to oilseed crop-derived oils; rendered animal fat, distiller's corn oil, distiller's sorghum oil, and used cooking oil;

-Renewable Diesel produced by hydrotreatment of feedstocks in a stand-alone reactor, including but not limited to oilseed crop-derived oils, rendered tallow, distiller's corn oil, distiller's sorghum oil, and used cooking oil;
+Renewable diesel, renewable naphtha, alternative jet fuel and renewable propane produced by hydrotreatment of feedstocks in a stand-alone reactor, including oilseed crop-derived oils, rendered animal fat, distiller's corn oil, distiller's sorghum oil, and used cooking oil, also known as Hydroprocessed Ester and Fatty Acid (HEFA) Fuels;

-LNG and L-CNG from North American fossil natural gas; and
+Biomethane from North American landfills, anaerobic digestion of wastewater sludge, dairy and swine manure, and food, urban landscaping waste, and other organic waste; and

-Biomethane from North American landfills, anaerobic digestion of wastewater sludge, dairy and swine manure, and food, urban landscaping waste, and other organic waste.
+Hydrogen produced from steam methane reforming of methane and electrolysis.

 Tier 2 Classification.
 The Tier 2 pathway classification shall apply to fuel pathways that the Board's staff has limited experience evaluating and certifying, including fuel pathways that are not currently in widespread commercial production.
 The Tier 2 classification includes all fuel pathways not included in Tier 1 or the Lookup Table pathways.
 The Tier 2 classification includes, but is not limited to the following fuel pathways:

 Cellulosic alcohols;